ContentMine/workshop-resources/resources/modules/C-Writing-scrapers/README.md

-## Regex in ami
+## Writing scraper definitions

 ### Contents

-* what is a regex, why is it useful for me?
+* What is a scraper definition?
+* What do I need it for?
+* How can I build one?

 ### Learning Goals

-* learn how to create their own regex queries
+* learn how to create their own scraper definitions
 * be able to interpret why something is not as expected
-* how to input a regex into ami and run it
+* how to add a new definition to quickscrape and run it
-* work with results
+* get an intuition for results

 ### Activities and Methods